Abhishek-09gupta/Food-Ordering-website/README.md

-# TastyHub — Food Ordering Experience
+# TastyHub — Food Ordering Website

 TastyHub is a polished full-stack food ordering prototype with a live-backed menu, a modern storefront UI, and a working checkout/order flow.
 The app is split into a Node.js/Express backend and a static frontend that communicate over HTTP.